OfirMazor/3D-for-Geo-Resources/README.md

 ## Python for 3D Geometry:

+[pyVista](https://docs.pyvista.org/#) - 3D plotting and mesh analysis through a streamlined interface for the Visualization Toolkit (VTK).

 [Trimesh](https://github.com/mikedh/trimesh) - Pure Python library for loading and using triangular meshes with an emphasis on watertight surfaces.
 The goal of the library is to provide a full featured and well tested Trimesh object which allows for easy manipulation and analysis, in the style of the Polygon object in the Shapely library.

 [Pymesh](https://pymesh.readthedocs.io/en/latest/) - A rapid prototyping platform focused on geometry processing.